localstack/localstack-blog.github.io/content/2024-08-29-localstack-release-v-3-7-0/index.md

 - Improved reliability through internal retries and separation of concern such that single exceptions or timeouts don't affect other event source mappings.
 - Improved performance by enabling concurrent event source mappings rather than having a single thread handling everything.
-- Improved AWS parity, for example related to filtering and SQS polling.
+- Improved AWS parity, for example, related to filtering and SQS polling.

 The limitations compared to ESM v1 include: